savaslabs/savaslabs.github.io/_pages/front-end-drupal-developer.md

 ## The position

 We are looking to hire a **mid-level to senior front-end Drupal developer** to add to our core team.
 Along with extensive Drupal theming experience, we greatly honor a desire for continuous growth and learning.
 You will have the chance to work with a stellar team that is **primarily located in [Durham, NC](/durham)**, though we have a number of team members and supporting contractors that work remotely.
-We are **looking to fill the role in [Durham, NC](/durham)** but will consider the right remote candidate.
+We are **looking to fill the role in [Durham, NC](/durham)**.
 At Savas, you will have a voice in the kind of work you find most rewarding, and we will do what we can to meet your preferences.

 ## Working at Savas Labs

 At Savas Labs, we prioritize a few things.
 We like people who are enjoyable to work with.
 We **learn** from and **teach** one another, and often the result is others learn as well either via [blog posts](/blog), [conference presentations,](/results/open-source/#presentations) or [social media](https://twitter.com/savaslabs).
 We dedicate time each week for self-improvement, socializing, and collaboration.
 We encourage a flexible work schedule so long as we uphold our commitments to one another and our clients.
 We value **openness** and encourage our team members to push _and_ recognize the boundaries of their expertise in a given area.
 We are honest, yet **respectful**; this is not a cut-throat environment, but rather a supportive one.
 We take a lot of pride in the quality of our work.
 We value a work/life **balance** that keeps us productive and happy.
-We like to have **fun** and we take [our values](/company/mission-and-values/) seriously. **We greatly embrace diversity,** value hard work, and use emoji _fairly often_ :+1:.
+We like to have **fun** and we take [our values](/company/mission-and-values/) seriously. **We greatly embrace inclusivity,** value hard work.
 You'll like it here.

 ### Employment benefits